 Checks drafted to a specific recipient, known as a payee, over six months old are at risk of not being cashable.
 Waiting to cash a check also increases the chances of insufficient funds being available to cover the check.
 There is very little benefit to waiting to cash a check.

-After Six Months
+Check Cashing After Six Months

-If it’s a personal check from a friend or relative, consider letting the person know before you cash it.
-The writer might have assumed you already cashed the check and may no longer have money in the account to cover it.
+If it’s a personal check from a friend or relative, as a courtesy, consider letting the person know before you cash it.
+The check writer might have assumed you have already cashed the check and may no longer have sufficient funds in the bank account to cover it.